 About Megan MacDonald

-Megan MacDonald (she/her) is a multi disciplinarian visual artist and Artist Instructor for R&F Handmade Paints.
+Megan MacDonald (she/her) is a multi disciplinarian visual artist with a focus on encaustic and Core Artist Instructor for R&F Handmade Paints.

 She has been an instructor and presenter for both the International Encaustic Artists conference and workshop leader at the International Encaustic Conference in Provincetown, Massachusetts.
 In September 2025, She will be a presenter and workshop leader at the inaugural Canadian Encaustic Conference in Owen Sound, Ontario Canada

 An award-winning artist who’s work has been in juried exhibitions both nationally and internationally.
 Her work can be found in numerous private collections around the globe.
-Megan continues to create and instruct out of her studio, The Crow’s Nest Art Studio, in Kelowna, BC.
+Megan continues to create and instruct out of her studio, The Crow’s Nest Art Studio on the West Coast of British Columbia, Canada.

 About Encaustic Painting